ilonafan/mvitv2/README.md

 We verify the effectiveness of the PNP method and Robust Early-Learning method on simulated noisy datasets.

-In this repository, we provide the used labels in different protions.
-You should also download the NTU60 dataset and put them into the same folder of labels as the instructions in [DATASET.md](slowfast/datasets/DATASET.md).
+In this repository, we provide the subset we used for this project.
+You should download the NTU60 dataset and create the subset according to the csv files.
+The dataset should be put into the same folder of labels as the instructions in [DATASET.md](slowfast/datasets/DATASET.md).

+To generate noise labels, you can run the [generate_noisy_label.ipynb](slowfast/script/generate_noisy_label.ipynb) in the script folder with any noise proportion.

 Here is a training example: